patlolla-sai-charan-reddy/WebpackSkeleton/README.md

 <br />

 # Step 4
-To simpilify the webpack, I will make module.exports as array and create multiple objects inside it.<br />
+To simplify the webpack, I have written module.exports as array and create multiple objects inside it.<br />

 module.exports = [<br />